mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

     100;
 ```

-Another thing is randomly sampling rows.
-There are also multiple ways to do this that vary in efficiency.

 Also getting good at Airflow / DAGs.
 Pipelines will have dependencies, which will have dependencies.
 Being able to follow the trail is important.

-## 3. Deep dive
+## 3. Specialization
 In a startup, you're responsible for a wide range of the analytics-engineering spectrum.
 In a big company, you really specialize.
-This doesn't mean that your work is all the same though.
+This doesn't mean that your work is all the same, though: as an MLE, your work will range from running experiments, learning from domain experts,